-As other researchers have previously shown, the NLM algorithm outperforms algorithms which only use the center pixel intensity such as bilateral filtering.
-Also notice that the best image neighborhood size increases with input noise level.
-It can be argued that this is a trade-off between the reliability of weights versus curse of dimensionality.
-Larger image neighborhoods result in a higher dimensional feature space.
-This results in a sparser samples (curse of dimensionality) and less reliable weighted averages in (1) and (5) due to a lack of nearby sample points.
-On the other hand, larger image neighborhoods also provide a more pronounced averaging effect in (1) and (5) due to the larger spatial extent of the principal neighborhoods.
+level.
+It can be argued that this is a trade-off between the reliability of weights vs. curse of dimensionality.
+Larger image neighborhoods result in a higher-dimensional feature space.
+This results in a sparser samples (curse of dimensionality) and less reliable weighted averages in equations (1) and (5) due to a lack of nearby sample points.
+On the other hand, larger image neighborhoods also provide a more pronounced averaging effect in equations (1) and (5) due to the larger spatial extent of the principal neighborhoods.
 This can result in weights less susceptible to noise.
 As the noise level increases, weight reliability becomes increasingly important; hence, larger image neighborhoods are preferred.

-B. Comparison With NLM and APCA Algorithms
+B. Comparison with NLM and APCA algorithms

 Table III shows the d values selected by parallel analysis as described in Section III-D for various neighborhood sizes and noise levels.
 Table IV compares the results of the proposed algorithm with these automatically chosen d and h values to the results of the NLM algorithm.
 The h parameter for the NLM algorithm is also selected with the same rules for a fair comparison.
 Note that this results in better PSNR outcomes for the NLM algorithm compared to choosing $h = 10\sigma$ as suggested in [5].
 When the noise is moderate or high, PND significantly (greater than 1 dB difference) outperforms NLM denoising.
 The advantages of the proposed approach increase with increasing noise level.
 For low noise ($\sigma = 10$), PND performs slightly better for five of the eight images while NLM performs slightly better for three of the eight.
-As the noise level decreases, the
+As the noise level decreases, the length of the projection of image neighborhoods in the complementary space that is orthogonal